A new report investigates whether medical device makers and healthcare delivery organizations align on the need to address cyber security risks.

 Other key findings from the study:

-In today’s Fault Injection podcast, focusing on medical device security, Chris Clark, Principal Security Engineer at Synopsys, said of the report, “There were a lot of surprising results […] but one that stood out to me the most was that 45% of HDOs have no plan for preventing attacks.
+Chris Clark, principal security engineer at Synopsys, said of the report, “There were a lot of surprising results … but one that stood out to me the most was that 45% of HDOs have no plan for preventing attacks.
 They really don’t have a process in place for establishing a security policy that helps them deal with the potential vulnerabilities that are there.”